Credit cards jargon buster

 A low rate applied at the beginning of your account that will switch to a higher fixed or variable rate after a set period, usually between three months and a year.
 Make sure you’re aware of when the introductory rate finishes and how much interest you will pay after that.
 You can normally avoid paying any interest on your purchases if you pay off your statement balance in full before the end of the interest-free period.

 An international credit card scheme.
 Although your bank will issue you your card, they will deal with a different company to process your payments.
 The two leading companies in the world are Visa and MasterCard.
 The advantages of this system are that businesses trust the Visa or MasterCard symbol, you can use your card all over the world and not just in your bank’s home country, and they can provide security systems to prevent criminals from stealing your card details and spending your money.

 Debit balances can be repaid at any level between the stated minimum amount and the whole balance.
 For Barclaycards, this is 2.5% of your outstanding balance or £5, whichever is greater.
 If you don’t make these regular payments, you may be charged a default payment which may affect your credit rating.
 The more of the balance that is repaid, the lower the interest charge will be on the following statement.

 The balance on your card is equal to the value of purchases you’ve made plus any balance transfers that have been added.
 You’ll also pay interest on that balance, according to the average daily amount still outstanding, until it is paid in full.
 The quicker you pay off your balance, the less interest you’ll pay.

 You may be pre-selected to apply for a Barclays credit card.
 Log in to Online Banking to see if you have been pre-selected to apply for a card.
-If you’re a Barclays Online Banking customer, we’ve made it even easier for you by filling in some of your details on the application form.
+If you use Barclays Online Banking, we’ve made it even easier for you by filling in some of your details on the application form.